Kelly Esther Chan Ling Ing

 Initially planning to only study Computer Science, she was pleasantly surprised by the option to take on a second major.

 ‘With UC’s flexible Science degree, it also allows me to take electives.
-I choose to take Psychology and I enjoyed it in my first year, therefore I decided to have it as my second major.
+I chose to take Psychology and I enjoyed it in my first year, therefore I decided to have it as my second major.

 ‘Computer Science was challenging but I liked that we learned how to tackle different problems.
 I got to learn new skills like programming in different languages.
 By learning Psychology, I got a better understanding of how the human mind works and I particularly enjoyed learning about personality psychology.